Cost of Repairing Roof Joists

 roof joist

-Roof joists are structural beams that are typically made from wood.
-These beams usually run horizontally, connecting opposing walls and supporting the roof above.
-Over time, it is not uncommon for roof joists to become weathered and rotten and require replacing.
+Roof joists are structural beams typically made from wood.
+The beams usually run horizontally, connecting opposing walls and supporting the roof above.

 In most cases, you would require the assistance of a roofing specialist or professional carpenter to either repair damaged joists or completely renew the entire roof.